We speak in opposition to the use of the death penalty in any form and to its possible reinstatement in Iowa.

 - The use of the death penalty is a long and costly process, more expensive than life without parole.

-We oppose reinstatement of the death penalty in order to send the message that the cycle of violence can be broken without taking life.
+We know there is a special need to offer sympathy and support for the victims of violent crime and their families.
+However, we oppose reinstatement of the death penalty in order to send the message that the cycle of violence can be broken without taking life.
 We ask the people of Iowa, and especially members of the Catholic Church, to join us in opposing capital punishment out of respect for our common human dignity and in light of the teachings of Jesus about vengeance.

 Archbishop of Dubuque